supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 - Switching horizontal axis from "Hours from arising" to "Clock time".
 - Removing the <span style="padding: 3px; color: rgb(255, 255, 255); background-color: green;">green line</span>.

+Other than those changes outlined above, everything else is still the same: the blue line still means "bedtime frequency", and the red line still means "average sleep length".